A common issue when managing a remote team is answering a seemingly simple question - "what is my team working on?"

 Every Monday, we run a workflow in Friday that asks the following questions:

-This helps each person set a high-level goal for the week and self opt-in to what their output should be.
+This helps the entire team set a high-level goal for the week and self opt-in to what their output should be.

 It also helps me as a leader start to build a conceptual model for what our output should look like by the end of the week.
 Even better, this is documented, so I can reference it over time and the potential to be misunderstood is much lower vs. if they told me this in a meeting.

-Responses are also shared with the rest of the team, which creates a bit of peer pressure to do what you say 😉
+Responses are also shared with the rest of the team, which creates a bit of peer pressure and shared accountability to do what you say 😉

 Next, we run a daily standup that asks the following questions: